-It is important that students understand why people get involved in physical activity, and the long-term health benefits of a sustained active lifestyle, including key influences that impact on people's involvement in physical activity.
+It is important that students understand why people participate in physical activity, and the long-term health benefits of a sustained active lifestyle, including key influences that impact on people's involvement in physical activity.
 Pupils will understand fitness and body systems and the demands placed upon the body during performance.
+They will learn about the psychology involved in sport and how sport has developed, including looking at how sports technology is developing.